eLVee1991/python-code/README.md

 - Dos attack (GET reguests)
 - Dos attack (threading connections)
 - A tool to autodelete all .txt files on a certain dir.
+- Auto Mac Scan (Scanning Avast, Malware Bytes and KnockKnock.
+Auto clicking all the buttons and saving log files to current dir.)